 After following the steps explained in the previous section, you should have a good feeling whether you need a cookie banner.
 Of course, this does not give you a hundred percent certainty, but it gives you a good indication.
 If you want absolute certainty, you should contact the media lawyer you trust.

 In general, most WordPress websites require a cookie banner and consent management.
 Building a website completely without cookies and processing of personal data (by third parties) is difficult.
-And if you manage it, it will severely limit you, as services like Facebook Pixel, Google Ads, Google Analytics (with MonsterInsights), Google Fonts, Google Maps, Google reCAPTCHA, Google Tag Manager, Hotjar, Jetpack, Twitter, Vimeo, YouTube and many more will no longer be usable.
+And if you manage it, it will severely limit you, as services like Facebook Pixel, Google Ads, Google Analytics (with MonsterInsights), Google Fonts, Google Maps, Google reCAPTCHA (with Contact Form 7, with Clever Reach), Google Tag Manager, Hotjar, Jetpack, Twitter, Vimeo, YouTube and many more will no longer be usable.